skypjack/entt/docs/md/entity.md

   within the adjacency list.

-Since the creation of pools and resources within the registry isn't necessarily thread safe, each vertex also offers a `prepare` function which can be called to setup a registry for execution with the created graph:
+Since the creation of pools and resources within the registry isn't necessarily thread safe, each vertex also offers a `prepare` function which is used to setup a registry for execution with the created graph:

 ```cpp
 auto graph = organizer.graph();